 Prior to the Dissertation Defense, students must ensure that all GradPath forms are completed up to, and including, the "Announcement of Final Oral Defense" (NURSPHD) Form.
 Approval of this form will allow the chair to record the result of the defense.
 GradPath tutorials are available from the Graduate College.
 Students may log back into GradPath to check the approval status of forms at any time.
 The routing path is available at the bottom of each form.
-It is important to note that the title of the dissertation entered in GradPath will be used for printing in the official university commencement program.
+It is important to note that the title of the dissertation entered in GradPath is considered the official and final title and may not be changed after the defense.
+The title entered in GradPath will be used for printing in the official university commencement program.
 If the student has not submitted the "Announcement of Final Oral Defense" by the week before the defense date, the title of the dissertation cannot be included in the OSSA Defense Announcement.